17.12.2012, Monday

 Lecture Recital

-Stolen time: Temporal shaping through musical markings in the nineteenth century
+Temporal shaping through musical markings in the nineteenth century

 Sezi Seskir, piano